ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

  The private worker must be defined in the same toolchain as your Tekton pipeline.
  {: important}

-1. In the **Triggers** tab, click **Add trigger** to create either a manual or a Git repository trigger, and then associate that trigger with an event listener.
+1. In the **Triggers** tab, click **Add trigger** to create a manual, timed, or Git repository trigger, and then associate that trigger with an event listener.
 Manual triggers run when you click the **Run** pipeline button and select the trigger.
+Timed triggers run at a scheduled time that is defined by the [CRON](http://crontab.org/){:external} value.
 Git repository triggers run when the specified Git event type occurs for the specified Git repo and branch.
 The list of available event listeners is populated with the listeners that are defined in the pipeline code repo.

  Triggers are based on [Tekton trigger definitions](https://github.com/tektoncd/triggers){:external}.
 Git respository triggers use the event listener that they are mapped to to extract information from the incoming event payload and create Kubernetes resources.
 These resources are applied to a Tekton `PipelineRun` resource.
+ {: tip}

+ The CRON expression for timed triggers is based on the [UNIX crontab syntax](http://crontab.org/){:external} and is a sequence of five time and date fields: `minute`, `hour`, `day of the month`, `month`, and `day of the week`.
+These fields are separated by spaces in the format `X X X X X`.
+The following examples show strings that use various timed frequencies.
+   * `* * * * *` - The trigger runs every minute.
+   * `0 * * * *` - The trigger runs at the start of every hour.
+   * `0 9 * 1 MON-FRI` - The trigger runs at 9:00 AM every weekday in January.
+   * `0 * * NOV,DEC 1` - The trigger runs every hour on Mondays during November and December.
  {: tip}

 1. In the **Environment properties** tab, click **Add property** and define your own environment property.
 For example, you can define an `API_KEY` property that passes an API key that is used by all of the scripts in the pipeline to access {{site.data.keyword.cloud_notm}} resources.
 You can add the following types of properties: